syncfusion-content/wpf-docs/wpf/SfSpreadsheet/Ribbon-Customization.md

 __Using__ __Event__:

-You can create a custom Ribbon tab with user defined meu options in SfSpreadsheet.
+You can create a custom Ribbon tab with user defined menu options in SfSpreadsheet.
 To achieve this customization, invoke the SfSpreadsheetRibbon Loaded Event and create a custom tab with menu options.
 Add this custom tab to SfSpreadsheet Ribbon.

 {% tabs %}
 {% highlight xaml %}